trapexit/mergerfs/README.md

 [pages](https://en.wikipedia.org/wiki/Page_(computer_memory)) the
 feature is called `max_pages`.
 There is a maximum `max_pages` value of 256 (1MiB) and minimum of 1 (4KiB).
 The default used by Linux >=4.20, and hardcoded value used before 4.20, is 32 (128KiB).
-In mergerfs its referred to as `fuse_msg_size` to make it clear what it impacts and provide some abstraction.
+In mergerfs it's referred to as `fuse_msg_size` to make it clear what it impacts and provide some abstraction.